pslucas0212/dotNet7ForOpenShift/README.md

 1 info identified, use 'oc status --suggest' to see details.
 ```

-We can see that the... service is create with appplication deployment
+We can see that the ClusterIP service is create with appplication deployment.
 ```
 % oc get svc
 NAME         TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE